projectsveltos/sveltos/docs/use_cases/gitops_integration/argocd_use_case_gitops.md

 Push to Repository
         │
         ▼
-ArgoCD syncs resources and Sveltos resources to the mgmt cluster
+ArgoCD syncs resources and Sveltos resources to the management cluster
         │
         ▼
 Sveltos deploys to Sveltos-managed clusters based on labels